The gravitational field

 potentials of the set of particles, which makes it possible to use the

-superposition principle to calculate the total potential and the strength of
+superposition principle to calculate total potential and strength of total gravitational

 Equation (1) can be integrated